jmettraux/cevennes/README.md

 ## usage

-Given two CSV strings and an identifier name, cevennes may compute a diff:
+Given two CSV strings and an identifier name (a column name), cevennes may compute a diff:
 ```ruby
 require 'cevennes'